 Non-approval after treatment can lead to a huge bill either for a healthcare provider or patients that are the reason PA is crucial in revenue cycle management.
 Though, it takes a lot of valuable time for medical practitioners whose main goal is to provide quality healthcare services to the patients.
-So, errors in prior authorization not only affect patient care but also cripples the RCM function.
+So, errors in prior authorization not only affect patient care but also affects your healthcare key performance indicators.

 The Pre-Certification Process

 - Why do you have to wait so long to get the approval for the necessary procedure?
 After treatment non-approval can cost a huge bill either for a provider or a patient.

 - Healthcare providers have to contact the payers regarding the approval process of necessary procedures when an insurance company doesn’t approve certain medical equipment or treatments.

 - For instance, a cardiologist may prescribe a CT scan to a patient, but it may have already been recommended by a pulmonologist two weeks before for the same patient.
 The insurance agency will not pass the particular healthcare process unless there is a need for an additional scan and it is clear that the past scan has already been reviewed.

 - In addition to this, it is highly important to ensure that the information supporting the medical necessity claim is accurate and true.
 Administrative staff will sometimes begin documentation by evaluating PA rules manually for the particular coverage plan linked with the patient because healthcare and clinical billing systems are rarely integrated

 - A provider’s administrative staff may be referencing out-of-date rules as they change frequently.
 Within a specified payer, it is not uncommon for the rules to even differ from health plan to health plan as they are not standardized.